Timeless & Japanese Gardens Blackwater

 The Blackwater International Coal Centre features two beautiful gardens open to the public for everyone to enjoy.

 The Timeless Garden features unique species of plants from all over the world, some of which you won’t find anywhere else in Australia.
 A sacred bottle tree was relocated in 2008 and now resides at the centre of the landscaped lawns.
+Due to severe cyclonic winds on the 30th of December 2023, the bottle tree was unfortunately toppled over and was unable to be righted up again.
+There is still the memorial plaque dedicated to the tree that can be found on the deck area.

 Accessible through the Coal Centre, the serene Timeless Garden is open to the public for viewing at no charge.
 The garden was made possible by the generosity of Mitsubishi Development Pty.